ewaldmire/ascender/docs/schedules.md

 ## RRULE Limitations

-climber implements the following constraints on top of the `RFC5545` specification:
+ascender implements the following constraints on top of the `RFC5545` specification:

 - The RRULE must start with the `DTSTART` attribute
 - At least one `RRULE` entry must be in the rrule